 She noted that managing and working with large and unwieldy datasets was a great challenge and allowed her “to see the true legwork that goes into research.”
 Dr. Mellor commented, “It was really interesting to watch Robin's development as a researcher - she learned the importance of documenting her work very carefully, and that sometimes, you have to be flexible and creative working with data.
 At the outset, Professor He and I had an idea about what we wanted to measure and how we wanted to measure it, but in some cases, the data were not structured in a way that made these measures easy to derive.
 Robin helped us get what we needed by being a fast learner and a creative programmer.”

 Robin believes that she has gained a greater perspective as well as a “huge appreciation” for the authors of research articles.
-Also, through the intense use of STATA, Robin feels that she has improved her programming skills something that will be useful to her in her future career and during her remaining time as a W&M student.
+Also, through the intense use of STATA, Robin feels that she has improved her programming skills, something that will be useful to her in her future career.

 Amy Filipek ‘12